Shikhar8990/test-depth-partitioning/README.md

                  should be 0 if using only 1 worker
 -phase2Depth  : depth at which to terminate execution
 -searchPolicy : search strategy (BFS, DFS or RAND; COVNEW (coverage search - experimental stage))

+**Sample Command**
+The following command launched TDP on program with a bit code file named **prog.bc**.
+TDP is run using 4 worker so we generate 4 initial tests and run it to a timeout of
+1 hour or a depth of 24 (which ever is first).
+The search policy is depth first search.
+Note that when we launch the MPI task using mpirun command, we need two additional cores.
+One of the addtional core acts as a coordinator while the other is used for monitoring and
+is supposed to collect statistics (not yet implemented).

+**mpirun -n 6 /path/to/tdp_build/bin/klee --timeOut=3600 --lb --output-dir=out_prog --phase1Depth=4 --phase2Depth=24 --searchPolicy=DFS ./prog.bc**